tillbiskup/aspecd/docs/roadmap.rst

   * Handling of additional axes/parameters that are logged parallel to a measurement, requiring extension of the dataset model.

   * Add export tasks to dataset tasks

 * Recipe-driven data analysis:

   * Better handling of automatically generated filenames for saving plots and reports: unique filenames; using the label rather than the source (id) of the dataset

+  * If figure is plotted twice using automatically generated filenames, use different filenames (e.g. increment number).

+   Points towards reworking the :class:`aspecd.plotting.Saver` class, allowing for an additional optional parameter ``suffix`` or else.
+Would make handling too long filenames easier as well.

   * Handling of results: automatically add datasets to dataset list?
 How to deal with result labels identical to existing datasets?